aws/aws-toolkit-vscode/designs/webviews/webviews-general.md

 Another major reported pain point from working within the VS Code-specific constructs come from some of the confusion with how the inputs look the same but register differently depending on their type; an example can be seen in [the following Github issue](https://github.com/aws/aws-toolkit-vscode/issues/650).

 Our toolkit does currently include some webviews based on Vue.js.
 These webviews for the most part get the job done but have an inconsistent design and have little to no styling.
 These webviews are also written in Javascript, eschewing any type safety.
 Furthermore, they use a relatively esoteric Lodash-based templating system to create their HTML.
-We have limited their use within the toolkit, both due to these facts as well as a desire to stay as close to native VS Code constructs as possible; the only workflows that use these are for remote AWS Lambda invocations and EventBridge Schemas, which both feature use-cases that are too complex for the workflow constructs.
+We have limited their use within the toolkit, both due to these facts as well as a desire to stay as close to native VS Code constructs as possible; the only workflows that use these are for remote AWS Lambda invocations and EventBridge Schema searching, which both feature use-cases that are too complex for the workflow constructs.

 All of our other IDE toolkits feature interactibility via form-like interfaces, showing multiple fields at a time and allowing for validation of individual elements upon submission without having to backtrack through multiple steps.